MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1cb--invalid-silo-detach.md

 # Bug Check 0x1CB: INVALID\_SILO\_DETACH

 The INVALID\_SILO\_DETACH bug check has a value of 0x000001CB.
-It indicates that a thread failed to detach from a silo before returning.
+It indicates that a thread failed to detach from a silo before exiting.

 **Important** This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://windows.microsoft.com/windows-10/troubleshoot-blue-screen-errors).